mcmahonj12/Automatic-ESXi-Host-Upgrade/README.md

   - Baseline: The name of the upgrade baseline just created.
 Use Get-Baseline to see a list of baselines if unsure.
   - ConfigBackupDestination: This is the destination for host configuration backups.
 This can be a UNC path.

+Known Issues:
+Update-Entity: If the hosts take a long time to reboot, PowerShell may give an error "The request channel timed out while waiting for a reply..."
+This is normal and means the shell timeout is set to the default.
+This does not impact the running commands and can be ignored.

+Remove ISO: An error may occur indicating the action cannot be performed on a VM in the state "PoweredOff."
+This is fine as the VM will not impact maintenance mode.
+For speed I just allow this error to occur rather than checking to see if each VM is powered on/off.